tmpvar/2d-polygon-self-intersections/README.md

 __returns__ an empty array if no interesections or an array of 2 component arrays representing the intersection points.

-_NOTE_: this library assumes the polygon is closed, so manually adding the start point as the end point has no effect
+_NOTE_: this library assumes the polygon is closed, so manually adding the start point as the end point has no effect.

+Also note that there are 2 intersections per crossing, this library will only report one.
+All intersections will be unique.

 ## license